 Our Conductor – Julie Parker studied singing at the Royal Northern College of Music and trained as a teacher at Manchester Metropolitan University.
 She now works as a music teacher in several schools in Manchester and Salford and is the Salford Project Manager for ‘Halle Shine on Manchester’.
 Julie also undertakes professional singing engagements and teaches singing privately at home.
 She is a member of the Association of British Choral Directors and from 1994 -2009 was the conductor of Manchester Girls’ Choir Junior Singers and subsequently, of Salford Youth Choir.
 She has conducted Urmston Choral Society since May 2009 and Irlam Male Voice Choir since March 2012.

 Our Piano Accompanist Gareth Curtis is a freelance lecturer and writer of music with a background in further education.
 He became president of Urmston Choral Society in 1995 and its accompanist the following year.
 Over recent years he has provided the choir with a number of arrangements and some compositions of his own.

-The Urmston & District Choral Society was formed in 1940 when most church choirs were depleted by the absence of their young men away in the Forces and several church choirs from Urmston joined together to perform “The Messiah”.
+The Urmston & District Choral Society (now known as Urmston Choral Society) was formed in 1940 when most church choirs were depleted by the absence of their young men away in the Forces and several church choirs from Urmston joined together to perform “The Messiah”.